rafaelsampa/rafaelsampa/README.md

 - 👀 I’m interested in programing in java and C language, other than that cyber security is a topic of interest of mine.
 - 🌱 I’m currently learning Java in University.
 And learning how to use python, to resolve mathematical formulas.
 - 💞️ I’m looking to collaborate on anything that enriches my knowledge, I often find fun in the process of learning something new, whatever it is.
-- 📫 How to reach me rafaelssampaiobr@gmail.com or rafael.sampaio.silva@gmail.com
+- 📫 How to reach me rafaelssampaiobr@gmail.com